pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_dxgk_monitorlinkinfo_usagehints.md

  - DXGK_MONITORLINKINFO_USAGEHINTS
 ---

-# _DXGK_MONITORLINKINFO_USAGEHINTS structure
+# DXGK_MONITORLINKINFO_USAGEHINTS structure

 ## -description

-Hints to the driver on the intended usage of the display device.
+The **DXGK_MONITORLINKINFO_USAGEHINTS** structure provides hints to the driver on the intended usage of the display device (monitor).

 ## -struct-fields

 ### -field Hidden

-If TRUE, DxgKrnl will hide this display from Win32 so it cannot be a part of the desktop.
+When set, *DxgKrnl* will hide this display from Win32 so it cannot be a part of the desktop.

+### -field HeadMounted

+When set, the monitor is part of a head-mounted display (HMD) device.

 ### -field Reserved